DanSandoval/BloomVueLandingPage/README.md

 # BloomVue Landing Page

-A modern, responsive landing page for BloomVue - an AI-powered floral design tool for professional florists.
+A modern, responsive teaser landing page for BloomVue - an AI-powered floral design mockup tool for professional florists.

 ## Overview

-This landing page showcases BloomVue's features, benefits, and pricing plans using a clean, elegant design that reflects the brand's identity.
+This landing page showcases BloomVue's features and benefits using a clean, elegant design that reflects the brand's identity.
 The page is built with HTML, CSS, and minimal JavaScript for optimal performance and compatibility with GitHub Pages hosting.

+## Purpose

+This is a teaser landing page designed to:
+- Introduce potential clients to the BloomVue concept
+- Highlight key features of the mockup generation tool
+- Provide a contact point for interested florists
+- Create interest in the upcoming full product

 ## Features